Jason-cs18/Detection-Fine-tuning-API/README.md

 To get different performances of yolo, we use two feature extractors in Yolov3:
 1. Default feature extractor: [Darknet-53 or Darknet-19](https://github.com/ultralytics/yolov3)
 2. Other feature extractor (more faster): [mobilenetv2](https://github.com/TommyAnqi/YOLOv3-Pytorch)

+More details can be found in [A Closer Look at YOLOv3](https://www.cyberailab.com/home/a-closer-look-at-yolov3)
 ### [M2Det (AAAI'19, the latest SSD)](https://arxiv.org/abs/1811.04533)